techfreakworm/techfreakworm.github.io/articles/index.md

 ---
-layout: page
+layout: page-full
-title: Sample Articles
+title: Featured Articles
-excerpt: "An archive of articles sorted by date."
+excerpt: "All the articles that are NOT blog posts."
 search_omit: true
 ---